CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise05-dev2.md

 #### Establish Connection to Sentinel Workspace

-1.Navigate to code cell, **3.4 Authenticate to the Microsoft Sentinel workspace** and review the code block and then review the output.
+1. Navigate to code cell, **3.4 Authenticate to the Microsoft Sentinel workspace** and review the code block and then review the output.

     ```python
     # Get the default Microsoft Sentinel workspace details from msticpyconfig.yaml
     ws_config = mp.WorkspaceConfig()

     # Connect to Microsoft Sentinel with our QueryProvider and config details
     qry_prov.connect(ws_config)
     ```

-**Output**:
-    The Azure Sentinel workspace is successfully authenticated.
+   **Output**: The Azure Sentinel workspace is successfully authenticated.

    ![Picture](./images1/Ex2-1-3.png)